-Home > News & events > Response to the Mental Health Act Review and Consultation
+Home > News and Events > Response to the Mental Health Act Review and Consultation

 Over two years has now passed since the Independent Review of the Mental Health Act made a series of recommendations to Government to overhaul this outdated legislation which allows people with mental health problems to be held against their will (‘sectioned’) in certain circumstances.
 The Government has now published its White Paper and opened a public consultation process for people to give their views on reforms to the Act.